Pvcunha/sim-2d-robosim/src/operations/goalieOperation.rst

 		from j0
 		to SClearBall
 		condition not ( agent . worldModel . catchable /\ insideGoalieArea )
 	}
-	transition t4 {
-		from j1
-		to f0
-		action exec
-	}
 	transition t5 {
 		from SClearBall